tonezone6/LeftAlignedFlowLayoutExample/README.md

 # LeftAlignedFlowLayoutExample
-A simple example of using `UICollectionViewFlowLayout`.
-The `UICollectionView` contained by a container `UIView` and is self sizing.
+Example of using `UICollectionViewFlowLayout`.
+The self sizing `UICollectionView` is contained by a `UIView` container.

 ![LeftAlignedFlowLayoutExample](tagsCollectionView.png)